TheApple1/KnowMore.com/README.md

 # KnowMore.com
-Website Which Has The Best News From All Over The World
+Website Which Has The Best News From All Over The World!